-- ✓ Wear comfortable layers of clothes instead of turning up the thermostat. - ✓ Add rugs to areas with cold floors in order to increase comfort without turning up the thermostat. - ✓ Apply for Weatherization if household is determined to be low-income, or other helpful programs, if not already participating.
-Reassure the household that there is not cost to them.
+- ✓ Set the thermostat no higher than 68 degrees when home and awake. - Turn down the thermostat at night while sleeping.
+Put extra blankets on the bed if needed. - Turn down the thermostat when out of the house for more than 4 hours. - ✓ Install a programmable setback thermostat. - ✓ Wear comfortable layers of clothes instead of turning up the thermostat. - Add rugs to areas with cold floors in order to increase comfort without turning up the thermostat. - ✓ Apply for Weatherization if household is determined to be low-income, or other helpful programs, if not already participating.
+Reassure the household that there is no cost to them.